SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is Monolithic vs Microservices ?
 Monolithic means single unified application (Enterprise archive file, where everything will be in one file only, has DB also which is nothing but 2 tier architecture) easy to start and hard to scale.
 Microservices will split into independent services, scalable and flexible but more complex.
 - Since we have multiple servers and to connect from one server to another server 'telnet <IPaddress> <port_number>'
 - If telnet is not installed ---> 'sudo yum install telnet -y' and 'netstat -lntp' shows all TCP ports currently being listened on, along with the process ids using each port.
 I use it in DevOps to check whether services like nginx, mysql or application servers are actually listening on the expected ports or not ?
-- Frontend (WEB) and Backend (API) are Stateless ; DB is Statefull.
-WEB and API will work only when DB is in existence.
-Example of CRUD over facebook.
-We are using web servers as nginx on HTTP protocol only, it can also use HTTPS.
-We use nginx because it can handle heavy traffic.
 - Installing packages using yum and dnf.
 But dnf is preferred while configuring project manually because it consumes less memory when compared to yum.
 Yum is used in automation like shellscripting.
 - What is forward proxy and reverse proxy ?
 Nginx is used as reverse proxy.
 Reverse proxy is mainly used for load balancers and server anonymous.
 Location of reverse proxy configuration 'vim /etc/nginx/default.d/roboshop.conf'
 - What are the famous HTTP status codes ?